 “TEAR Australia is a non-denominational Christian organisation helping communities end poverty, challenge injustice and build a sustainable future.
 We work towards a more just and compassionate world where everyone has the opportunity to experience fullness of life.”

 “Sports Chaplaincy Australia is the national umbrella sports network for chaplains serving clubs and communities around Australia in sporting codes like football, cricket, netball, AFL, V8 Supercars, NRL and many other sports.
 We work alongside leagues, sports institutes and governing bodies like the AIS, CAMS and the ASP, as part of our vision to see a chaplain serving in every sports community in Australia.”

 Working with the Parish Partnerships scheme, St Michael’s provided food and Christmas presents for Anglicare Victoria clients.

-“Thanks to the generosity of these parishes and their parishioners, we were able to provide over 10,000 toys to children and over 1,100 food hampers to families in the lead up to Christmas in 2016.”
+“Thanks to the generosity of these parishes and their parishioners, we were able to provide over 10,000 toys to children and over 1,100 food hampers to families in the lead up to Christmas.”

 Scripture Union Collections

 Collection of goods for Summer missions to reduce fees for the volunteers on these missions.